NATIONAL PARK TRUST HISTORY AND MISSION

-The Development Director will work collaboratively with the Executive Director and Board, and also will collaborate with external park, conservation, and education constituencies.
-The Development Director reports to NPT’s Executive Director.
+The CDO will work collaboratively with the Executive Director and Board, and also will collaborate with external park, conservation, and education constituencies.
+The CDO reports to NPT’s Executive Director.

 A passion for the parks and preservation, familiarity with Annual Fund and capital campaign management in nonprofit organizations, volunteer management is essential.
 Strong writing and oral communication skills, power point presentation ability, and excel knowledge is essential.
 Experience with HTML and Adobe Creative Suite is preferable.

 A strong commitment to advancing NPT is essential often requiring evening and weekend meetings with board members and donors as well as travel.
 This position requires a creative candidate with strong organizational skills as well as an eagerness and ability to interact with corporate sponsors and major donors.
 The CDO must be a strategic thinker but also detail-oriented, a self-starter that can multi-task, work independently and adhere to deadlines.

 All interested candidates should submit a cover letter, writing sample and resume to Grace Lee, National Park Trust at email@example.com.